antimof/UxPlay/README.md

 and uxplay is left running, a segfault occurs (this is an issue with the glimagesink GStreamer OpenGL plugin, not UxPlay).
-Also, the resolution settings "-s wxh" do not affect the (small) initial mirror window size, but the window can be expanded using the mouse.
+Also, the resolution settings "-s wxh" do not affect the (small) initial mirror window size, but the window can be expanded using the mouse or trackpad.

 ***Building OpenSSL-1.1.1 and libplist from source on macOS***